basis-company/data-player.js/README.md

   ],
 });

+// load all records from 'user' collection view.load();

+// "view was loaded"
 view.on('refresh', function(view, data, expeditor) {
   // update 'data' in ui
 });

+// "some data was changed"
 view.on('update', function(view, data, expeditor) {
   // update 'data' in ui
 });

-// load all records from 'user' collection view.load();
 ```

 id | firstname lastname | company.name | roles